denisuzhva/ChiriChiri_telegram_bot/README.md

 # SimPic_telegram_bot
-An image processing telegram bot deployed on a Yandex.Cloud
+An image processing telegram bot deployed to the Yandex.Cloud